 Accept the license terms and hit Next.

-On the Installation Summary page, click Install.
+Review the options on the Configuration, Installation Summary page, and then click Install.
+Setup continues.

 Windows Installer installed the product.
 Product Name - System Center Operations Manager Console.
 Product Version: 10.19.10050.0.